WMXZ-EU/wmxz-eu.github.io/_sources/intro.md

-# Bioacoustics
+# Bioacoustics by WMXZ

-This book contains a sequence of consideration on bioacoustics, Detection,Classification,Localisation (DCL) algorithms
+This book contains a sequence of consideration on bioacoustics, Detection,Classification,Localisation (DCL) algorithms.